Lombiq/Orchard-Privacy/Readme.md

 **NOTE:** If the user registered before this feature was enabled then they can accept the consent with the consent banner (if it's enabled).
 The consent will be stored in this case as well.

+### External Registration Consent Feature

+Shows a privacy consent checkbox on the external registration form that needs to be checked by the users to be able to register.
+After registration, the user's consent is stored in the `PrivacyConsent` section of the user's properties.

+**NOTE:** If the user registered before this feature was enabled then they can accept the consent with the consent banner (if it's enabled).
+The consent will be stored in this case as well.

 ### Form Consent Feature

 Adds a new Privacy Consent Checkbox widget content type that can be added to forms with the Forms module.
 In this case, users must accept the privacy policy before they can post content to the site.
 You can validate the consent with the `Validate Privacy Consent Checkbox` workflow activity in the following way: